 This example demonstrates XF's workflow for analyzing a matching network then applying it to full-wave FDTD results.

 This workflow example includes an inverted-L antenna designed for a cellular application at LTE Band 5 operating from 824 MHz to 894 MHz.
-An FDTD simulation determines the intrinsic impedance of the antenna and then a wideband matching network is applied during post-processing in order to view the matched performance of S11 and system efficiency.
+An FDTD simulation determines the intrinsic impedance of the antenna and then a wideband matching network is applied during post-processing in order to view the matched performance of S11, system efficiency ($e_s$), and far zone radiation.

 The steps in the antenna design workflow form the basis for this project, however, this example focuses on the following aspects.